 - When your stock is gone, and the risotto has become thicker, taste a bit of it.

 - If the rice is too crunchy for your taste, add a little water and proceed with the steps above.
 Risotto should be slightly al dente- just a slight, teeny crunch when bit.
-If you over cook the rice, it will become a bit gummy- but its all individual tastes.
+If you over cook the rice, it will become a bit gummy- but it's all individual tastes.

 - Add diced green onions just before your risotto is done cooking- you won't want them to overcook.
-If using frozen peas, add them with the last addition of stock so they thaw and cook just briefly.

 - When risotto is thick enough to not spread all over a plate, but not so thick you can shape it like mashed potatoes, it is ready.